 -

-good ready-made takeaway meals
+good ready-to-eat takeaway meals

 Lidl

-Lidl is becoming increasingly popular in Spain thanks to its prices and product quality.
+Lidl in Spain is becoming increasingly popular thanks to its prices and product quality.

 Advantages: